-With the rapid increase in popularities of buy now pay later services, it hard to skip any.
-After writing Klarna vs. Afterpay, it’s time for another similar blog post.
-Zip Pay is available in multiple countries, and just like Afterpay, it is increasing at a fast pace.
+With the rapid increase in buy now, pay later services, it’s hard to skip any.
+After writing Klarna vs. Afterpay, it’s time to compare Afterpay and Zip Pay.
+Zip Pay is available in multiple countries, and like Afterpay, it has become popular in a short time.
 How do both differ?
-The blog post takes a more in-depth look into both and covers Zip Pay vs. Afterpay (2020).
+The blog post takes an in-depth look into both and covers Zip Pay vs. Afterpay (2021).

 Table of contents

 Quick Zip Pay vs. Afterpay comparison

 Need to go somewhere? or can’t wait to shop?
 Here is the quick comparison of both.